termoxin/subtitles-parallelizer/README.md

 ## secondsToSrtTime

-The function is the opposite of the srtTimeToSeconds function it takes time in seconds and return a string in srt time format
+The function is the opposite of the srtTimeToSeconds function it takes time in seconds and returns a string in srt time format

 | Param   | Description                          |
 | ------- | ------------------------------------ |